White-Label/Web-Template/README.md

 ### Installation

 Before we start, you need to have a few things already installed, Ruby and NodeJS.
-If you already have these you are free to skip to step 3.
+If you already have these, feel free to skip to step 3.

 1. Ruby is a programming language which runs Middleman, the static site generator we use.
-Download and install the latest version of Ruby for you platform by following the instructions [here](https://www.ruby-lang.org/en/documentation/installation/).
-Once you have ruby setup, install the Ruby dependency manager bundler with `gem install bundler`.
+Download and install the latest version of Ruby for your platform by following the instructions [here](https://www.ruby-lang.org/en/documentation/installation/).
+Once you have Ruby set up, install the Ruby dependency manager bundler with `gem install bundler`.
 2. NodeJS is a way to run JavaScript code locally.
 We use Node and its package manager, npm, to install some frontend dependencies.
 Download and install the latest stable release of NodeJS [here](https://nodejs.org/en/download/).
 3. Clone this repo by running the following command in a terminal. `git clone https://github.com/NoonPacific/Noon-Pacific-Web-WL.git`.